GreenRover/async-api-validator/README.md

 Because the asyncapi-parse is only validating the async api part but not the schema part.
 This tool does advanced schema validation, including an optional quality check.
 The quality check tests if there are description and example for all properties.

+# cli interface

+There is a cli interface as well.
+To integrate all $ref in a async api spec you can run:
+`npm run tsc && node dist/src/cli/join.js --path tests/cli/join_withSubDirs/ --specName toTest.yaml`

+To change the directory to `tests/cli/join_withSubDirs/`, open the async api spec `toTest.yaml` and resolve and integrate all `$ref` or proto `include` in a single file printed out on stdout.